 They have grown up with change, both good and bad, so they’re unafraid of making changes in their own lives to pursue careers that align with their desire to make a difference.

 Millennials’ parents told them they were special, and they believed it!
 It’s important for this generation to stand out and celebrate their uniqueness.

-Millennials tend not to look at their first job as their final career.
-Many younger employees consider their work “something to do between weekends” and aren’t thinking about climbing the corporate ladder.
+Millennials tend not to look at their first job as their final career, therefore many younger employees consider their work “something to do between weekends”.
+They aren’t thinking about climbing the corporate ladder.
 The more focused Millennial has a self-centered work ethic and is in search of a career path.
 If you are working with them, show them where they fit into your organization.
 Take the time to show them a career path.
 Open their eyes to the opportunities in front of them and in other departments.